 However, there will be certain cases -- such as an iOS upgrade failure, or a new iPhone / iPad -- that you might want to get hold of the encrypted iTunes data. iPhone Backup Extractor can resolve these issues without compromising a backup's security.
 As long as you know your iTunes backup password, you can access your backup data instantly.
 We believe that being able to see what is stored in the encrypted backup is helpful, and helps to clarify a backup's usefulness.

 How to decrypt an encrypted iTunes backup

-If you want to extract any data from an encrypted iTunes backup, you can easily do this through our software, the iPhone Backup Extractor.
+If you want to extract any data from an encrypted iTunes / iOS backup, you can easily do this through our software, iPhone Backup Extractor.

 Follow these steps to decrypt your encrypted iTunes backup:

-Start the iPhone Backup Extractor and wait until the backups from your computer are loaded into the program.
-The iPhone Backup Extractor automatically loads the backups located into the backup default folder from your computer.
+Load your encrypted iTunes / iOS backup.
+Start iPhone Backup Extractor and wait until the backups from your computer are loaded. iPhone Backup Extractor automatically loads the backups located in the backup default folder from your computer.

 If the backup file is located in another folder, then browse through the folders and choose the backup file location.
 If you have multiple backups stored into your computer, you should choose the encrypted backup from where you need to extract the data.